nel-lab/mesmerize-core/docs/source/user_guide.rst

 * algorithm
 * output data (depends on algorithm)
 * a user defined name for your convenience, multiple batch items can have the same name
-* UUID (universally unique identifier), a 128 integer that is uniquely identifies this batch item and is used to organize the output data. **You must never modify the UUID, they are computer generated**.
+* UUID (universally unique identifier), a 128 bit integer that uniquely identifies a batch item and is used to organize the output data. **You must never modify the UUID, they are computer generated**.

 **Examples:**